CUNYTechPrep/guides/install-pg-mac.md

 ## Other helpful commands to know

-You can start, stop, or restart the postgres server with the following commands:
+You can start, stop, or restart the PostgreSQL server with the following commands:

 For starting it up: